History of self-driving cars: 1980s

-But the first patented Inventor was William L Kelley, called Collision Predicting and Avoiding Device for Moving Vehicles in May 1990 #4926171.

-In the same decade, the DARPA-funded Autonomous Land driven Vehicle (ALV) project in the United States made use of new technologies developed by the University of Maryland, Carnegie Mellon University, the Environmental Research Institute of Michigan, Martin Marietta and SRI International.
-The ALV project achieved the first road-following demonstration that used lidar, computer vision and autonomous robotic control to direct a robotic vehicle at speeds of up to 19 mph.
+In the same decade, the DARPA-funded Autonomous Land Vehicle (ALV) project in the United States made use of new technologies developed by the University of Maryland, Carnegie Mellon University, the Environmental Research Institute of Michigan, Martin Marietta, and SRI International.
+The ALV project achieved the first road-following demonstration that used lidar, computer vision, and autonomous robotic control to direct a robotic vehicle at speeds of up to 19 mph.
 In 1987, HRL Laboratories (formerly Hughes Research Labs) demonstrated the first off-road map and sensor-based autonomous navigation on the ALV.
 The vehicle traveled over 2000 ft at 1.9 mph on complex terrain with steep slopes, ravines, large rocks, and vegetation.
-By 1989, Carnegie Mellon University had pioneered the use of neural networks to steer and otherwise control autonomous vehicles, forming the basis of contemporary control strategies.
+By 1989, the Navlab of Carnegie Mellon University had pioneered the use of neural networks to steer and otherwise control autonomous vehicles, forming the basis of contemporary control strategies.